mementum/cpp17-iterating-problems/src/en/0040-hello-world-revolution.md

 The helper is added as a check to `std::enable_if_t` as the second term of a logical and, in which first we check the *input/output* nature of the iterators.
 If we changed the input `std::array` to hold integers instead of strings, there would be no candidate matching our `hello_world` function request, because the template parameter deduction would fail.
 One cannot directly put `int` into a `std::string`.

 But wait: we are giving the output iterator a manipulated value and the outcome of the manipulation could be anything, even the instance of a custom class, after we have read some integers.
 Perfectly valid use cases that we would break by using our `io_i2o_v` as a check.
-The fact that we get have `const char *` values as the input and output a `std::string` is just a coincidence, it is a specific trait of this problem and not a general check.
+The fact that we get `const char *` values as the input and output a `std::string` is just a coincidence, it is a specific trait of this problem and not a general check.

 We could therefore use it here for the sake of it, but not as a general rule, in we probably want to check if the types of the iterators match our expected definition.